Caring on the front line

 Local wildlife carers are concerned there will soon be nowhere for koalas to go.

-Jo Loader, wildlife veterinarian, giving treatment to a koala in recovery at Endeavour Vet Ecology.
+Jo Loader, wildlife veterinary nurse, giving treatment to a koala in recovery at Endeavour Vet Ecology.
 Toorbul, southeast Queensland.

 Dr Jon Hanger, Managing Director and Wildlife Veterinarian of Endeavour Vet Ecology, analyses the x-ray of a koala with a broken leg.